 Tips for Packing Books

 You’d think packing books would be fairly straightforward.
 How hard can it be to stick a bunch of rectangular objects in a box, right?

 However, if you start your book-packing process willy-nilly, you’ll end up with ripped dust jackets and damaged corners.
 While that might add character to your books, it makes for terrible resale value if you were planning to get those to Powell’s later.

 If you are a seasoned Portlander or are just moving here from out of state and you want to get a head start on blending in with the locals, you most likely have a fair amount of books.
 Keep in mind that when all stacked together, boxes of books tend to get very heavy, very quickly.

 A good rule of thumb is no more than 30 books in a box.
 Books are heavy.
 Smaller, sturdier boxes with fewer books will help ensure the bottom of your box doesn’t suddenly fall out, while also making it easier for your movers to load and unload the stuff into the moving truck.

 If you are super attached to your books (and who isn’t?), an extra step you can take before starting to pack them up is to line your boxes with plastic.
 Butcher paper and, of course, packing paper can work well for this step, but it’s best to avoid newspapers.
 (The newsprint can rub off on your books.)

-You might think that you’d need to lay your books down horizontally in your box to pack them snuggly, but with hardbacks, you can put them side by side like you would on a bookshelf, with the spines down and the pages facing up.
+You might lay your books down horizontally in your box to pack them snuggly.
+But with hardbacks, you can put them side by side as you would on a bookshelf with the spines down and the pages facing up.

 Make sure to pack them tightly so they’re protected, but not so tightly that they’re impossible to get out of the box once you’ve arrived at your new place.